What is Desertification?

 Desertification stems from multiple compounding factors such as variations in climate and unsustainable human activity.

 Human-caused global warming is also a strong contributor to the problem.
 As the world’s temperature increases, plants can experience heat stress, and whole ecosystems are subject to extreme weather events.
 Drastic changes in climate and natural variability also affect rainfall patterns, which can also contribute to desertification.
-Too little rain can cause soil to dry out and be more susceptible to erosion, while too much can erode soil itself and lead to subsidence and waterlogging.
+Too little rain can cause soil to dry out and be more susceptible to erosion, while too much can erode the soil and lead to subsidence and waterlogging.

-Removing trees from natural environments disturbs the balance of nutrients in the soil and takes away the roots that keep the soil together.
+Removing trees from natural environments disturbs the balance of nutrients in the soil and takes away the roots that keep the ground together.
 A scarcity of trees present in an environment leaves the soil significantly at risk of erosion, leaving soil susceptible to being washed or blown away.

 Urbanisation and different kinds of land advancement: